turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 A library to use dbus on the platform in use exists or can be created.

     The system relies on Dbus for inter-process communication.
-The daemon has to provide methods via Dbus to control the ADCS hardware.
+The daemon has to provide methods via Dbus to control the \\gls{ADCS} hardware.

 #.
-A library to use SPI on the platform in use exists or can be created.
+A library to use \\gls{SPI} on the platform in use exists or can be created.

-    The communication between the CDH and the subsystem hardware happens via SPI.
-It is used to send commands to the ADCS hardware and receive data from it.
+    The communication between the CDH and the subsystem hardware happens via \\gls{SPI}.
+It is used to send commands to the \\gls{ADCS} hardware and receive data from it.

 #.
 The language enables quick and easy file system access to read and write files.